Henry Ruggs: Response

-The Las Vegas Raiders released Ruggs later on November 2, 2021.
+The Las Vegas Raiders released Ruggs hours after the incident on November 2, 2021.

 Various football players and coaches made public statements.
 Derek Carr, a former Raiders teammate, said Ruggs needs to be loved and that "if no one else will do it, I'll do it".
-Ex-Raiders interim head coach Rich Bisaccia said, "We want to express our sincere condolences to the victim's family".
-Kadarius Toney of the New York Giants drew criticism for seeming to ignore the gravity of the situation and excuse Ruggs when he tweeted, "We young…..everybody make mistakes… he know he messed up don’t drag em for it……that's goofy to me…."
+Interim head coach Rich Bisaccia said, "We want to express our sincere condolences to the victim's family".
+Kadarius Toney, then on the New York Giants, drew criticism for seeming to ignore the gravity of the situation and excuse Ruggs when he tweeted, "We young…..everybody make mistakes… he know he messed up don't drag em for it……that's goofy to me…."
 Nick Saban, who coached Ruggs on the Alabama Crimson Tide college football team, said, "We're going to support him through it, but we also have a lot of compassion for the victims, and our thoughts and prayers are also with them."

 Quarterbacks Tua Tagovailoa and Jalen Hurts, who both played with Ruggs at Alabama, also spoke on the matter.
 Tagovailoa said, "You'd never think this guy could hurt a soul, so when you see something like that – I mean, I'm still kind of in disbelief.
 But, obviously my heart goes out to the family that has been affected by it.
 But my heart also goes out to Henry as my teammate, ex-teammate."
 Hurts said, "It's unfortunate to see a situation like that unfold, and I'll just kind of leave it at that.
 It hurts my heart for everybody involved."